 Limit Download and Upload rate in OneDrive

-The time it takes to upload or download a data from OneDrive depends on your Internet connection speed, how close you are geographically to Microsoft servers, and so on.
+The time it takes to upload or download data from OneDrive depends on your Internet connection speed, how close you are geographical to Microsoft servers, and so on.
 If you wish to maximize your speed, you can do the following: